 How much does it cost to cash a cheque?

 If you use a cheque cashing service, you will likely be charged a percentage fee, as well as a processing fee.
-Depending on the provider you choose, this will generally be a percentage fee of between 3% and 6%, and a flat fee of between £1 and £5 per cheque.
+Fees can vary significantly depending on the provider.
+There will generally be a percentage fee of between 4% and 9%, and a flat fee of between £1 and £6 per cheque.

 Pros and cons of cheque cashing

 - Near-instant access to money.
-The cheque amount will be available immediately, instead of waiting three days for it to clear at the bank.
+The cheque amount will be available immediately, instead of waiting 3 days for it to clear at the bank.

 - No bank account required.
 Cheques can be paid out in cash, which means a bank account isn’t required to receive the money.